ozmos/100-days-of-code/r1-log.md

 ###R1D44
 Continued work on pomodoro timer.
 Now have working pause and reset button.
 Still need to have break start automatically.

+###R1D45
+Still working on pomodoro timer.
+I think I need to change the basic count down function as there are sometimes lapses and it fails the performance tests set by FCC.